Upper School

 Graphic Design

-In this semester course, the interaction of text and image and the fundamental components of graphic communication are introduced, and students develop and hone skills in working with text and image as they create solutions to a series of design problems.
+In this fall semester course, the interaction of text and image and the fundamental components of graphic communication are introduced,

 Introduction to Physics